markrebec/zuul/README.md

     gem install zuul

-Zuul &gt;= 0.2.0 works with Rails &gt;= 3.1 (probably older versions too, but it hasn't ben tested yet).
-To use it add this to your Gemfile:
+Zuul &gt;= 0.2.0 works with Rails &gt;= 3.1 - to use it add this to your Gemfile:

     gem `zuul`

 Then run bundler to install it.

+If you are using Rails 4 (or ActiveRecord 4) and **are not** using the [protected_attributes gem](https://github.com/rails/protected_attributes), Zuul will not set `attr_accessible` for any of your authorization models.
+If you want to create or update any of these models - for example you might have an admin controller to manage roles - you'll need to utilize [strong_parameters](https://github.com/rails/strong_parameters) (which is bundled with Rails &gt;= 4).

 In order to use the core authorization functionality, you'll need to setup subjects and roles.
 Permissions are enabled in the default configuration, so if you don't specify otherwise you'll have to setup the permissions model as well.
 Each authorization model type has it's own default class, but those can be overridden in the global initializer config or they can be specified per-model as you're setting up authorization models.